 Bureau Veritas was commissioned by Volkswagen to complete an annual EMS audit in the calendar years 2017, 2018 and 2019 at specific locations that are involved in the company's PDP.
-The PDP defines the procedures used at Volkswagen to develop new cars starting with planning and ending with (SOP) Start Of Production (which can take several years).
+The PDP defines the procedures used at Volkswagen to develop new cars starting with planning and ending with Start of Production (SOP) which can take several years.
 Based on this defined scope, audits were conducted at the following locations which are directly related to or have organizational interfaces and/or responsibilities within the brand specific PDPs:

-- For Volkswagen AG in Wolfsburg, Germany

-- For AUDI AG in Ingolstadt, Germany

-- For Volkswagen Group of America (VW GoA): Engineering and Environmental Office (EEO), Auburn Hills, Michigan.

-In addition the Test Center California (TCC), Oxnard, California was also audited due to their emissions testing responsibilities.
+- For Volkswagen AG in Wolfsburg, Germany - For AUDI AG in Ingolstadt, Germany - For Volkswagen Group of America (VW GoA): Engineering and Environmental Office (EEO), in Auburn Hills, Michigan. - Test Center California (TCC), Oxnard, California will be audited in March 2019 due to their emissions testing responsibilities